contentstack/cli/packages/contentstack-migrate-rte/README.md

 ## `csdx cm:entries:migrate-html-rte`

-Migration script for migrating HTML RTE to JSON RTE
+Migration script to migrate content from HTML RTE to JSON RTE

 ```
 USAGE
   $ csdx cm:entries:migrate-html-rte

 OPTIONS
-  -a, --alias=alias              Alias for the management token to be used
+  -a, --alias=alias              Alias(name) for the management token
-  -c, --config-path=config-path  Path to config file to be used
+  -c, --config-path=config-path  Path to config file
   -y, --yes                      Agree to process the command with the current configuration
   --batch-limit=batch-limit      [default: 50] Provide batch limit for updating entries
-  --content-type=content-type    The content-type from which entries need to be migrated
+  --content-type=content-type    The contenttype from which entries will be migrated
   --delay=delay                  [default: 1000] Provide delay in ms between two entry update

   --global-field                 This flag is set to false by default.
-It indicates that current content-type is
+It indicates that current contenttype is a
-                                 global-field
+                                 globalfield

   --html-path=html-path          Provide path of HTML RTE to migrate

   --json-path=json-path          Provide path of JSON RTE to migrate

-  --locale=locale                The locale from which entries need to be migrated
+  --locale=locale                The locale from which entries will be migrated

 ALIASES
   $ csdx cm:migrate-rte